Single post pages / "Permalink" pages

 Options of this parameter

 The excerpt of the item is used when no meta description is provided.
-For more information about how to customize the <meta> description of a given item, please read this page: Post Advanced Properties Panel
+For more information about how to customize the <meta> description of a given item, please read this page: Item Advanced Properties Panel

 When no keywords are set in an item, its tags (if any) are included in the headline of the page as <meta> keywords.
-For more information about how to customize this field for a given item, please read this page: Post Advanced Properties Panel.
+For more information about how to customize this field for a given item, please read this page: Item Advanced Properties Panel.

 When it is enabled, the images linked to a given item are included in the head of the HTML page in single view by following this syntax: